raspberrypilearning/octapi-calculating-pi/en/step_9.md

 # Step seven - Implementing the 'dartboard' algorithm on a distributed system

-You should have proven in Step 1 that the function for running jobs containing many random trials is working correctly.
+Your standalone program demonstrates that the function for running jobs containing many random trials is working correctly.
 We will now use it to develop a distributed version for running on OctaPi servers from an OctaPi client.

   ![Representation of Monte Carlo method comprising M trials of length N, each with a random seed, si](images/m-trials-of-n-points.png)

   _Crown Copyright 2017_

+### Implementing on a distributed system

-In this implementation, we have M trials of N points so that the total number of points in the calculation of π is, N x M.
+In this implementation, we have M trials of N points so that the total number of points in the calculation of π is N x M.

 The calculation uses M random seeds, s, one for each trial.
 The result of each trial, ri, is the number of points that were inside the circle for trial, i.
-The overall result, R, is therefore the sum of all the individual trial results, ri, divided by the total number of points in the square N x M. Here's how it can be written as a mathematical formula.
+The overall result, R, is therefore the sum of all the individual trial results, r<sub>i</sub>, divided by the total number of points in the square N x M. Here's how it can be written as a mathematical formula.

   !["dartboard" calculation](images/dartboard-calculation.png)